maxale/matrix_codes/README.md

 Supplementary Mathematica / SageMath codes for the study:

-> D. I. Khomovsky, M. A. Alekseyev.
-Recurrences for determinants and permanents of banded Toeplitz matrices.
+> Max A. Alekseyev and Dmitry I. Khomovsky.
+Constructive recurrences for determinants and permanents of banded Toeplitz matrices.
 Manuscript, 2026.